vrutkovs/slides-k8s-agent-based/k8s-agent-based.md

 <br>
 Agent-based installation gives several benefits over traditional ways of installing a cluster:

-* User input validation of the cluster setting before writing anything to disk
+* User input validation the cluster settings before writing anything to disk
-* Provides API, which unlocks self-service and automation
+* Provides an API which unlocks self-service and automation
 * Combines infra flexibility and UX
 <br>
 <br>